-People living with HIV in NSW can get their HIV medication from any local chemist or pharmacy like any other medicine.
-Click here to find a local chemist or pharmacy who will dispense your HIV medication in NSW.
+People living with HIV in NSW can get their HIV medication from any local chemist or pharmacy in NSW, like any other medicine.

-Subsidised (low or no cost) HIV medicine is provided to people living with HIV who are eligible for an Australian Medicare Card or if their country is listed within the Reciprocal Health Care Agreements with the Australian Government.
+Since October 2015, HIV medication is provided free-of-charge to all people living with HIV (HIV co-payment waiver) who are eligible for an Australian Medicare Card or if their country is listed within the Reciprocal Health Care Agreements with the Australian Government, by the NSW Government.

-People visiting NSW who are living with HIV, and who are not eligible for Medicare or who do not have a Medicare card can find it costly to access their HIV medication.
+People who are living with HIV, and who are not eligible for Medicare or who do not have a Medicare card can find it costly to access their HIV medication.
 These include:

 - overseas visitors living with HIV (working, studying or holidaying in Australia) whose country does not have a Reciprocal Health Care Agreement with the Australian Government